Build a Chatbot

 AIMessage {

-"id": "chatcmpl-ABUXe1Zih4gMe3XgotWL83xeWub2h",
+"id": "chatcmpl-AekDuOk1LjOdBVLtuCvuHjAs5aoad",

-"content": "I'm sorry, but I don't have access to personal information about individuals unless it has been shared with me during our conversation.
-If you'd like to tell me your name, feel free to do so!",
+"content": "I'm sorry, but I don't have access to personal information about users unless you've shared it with me in this conversation.
+How can I assist you today?",

 "additional_kwargs": {},